-The Netherlands is a relatively small country in the northwest of Europe.
-With a population of a little below 17 million, the Netherlands has the highest population density of the EU countries after Malta.
+The Netherlands is a relatively small country in the northwest of Europe, with a nominal per capita GDP of $56,435 (2018 est.).
+With a population of 17.1 million, the Netherlands has the highest population density of the EU countries after Malta.
 The country is divided into twelve administrative provinces, which are further parted into 430 municipalities.
 The Netherlands also encompasses three Caribbean islands, which are considered special municipalities.

 A particular feature of the situation in the Netherlands is a national strategy with the aim to reduce health inequalities in large cities.
 The main target of this policy is to bridge the health gaps in terms of average life expectancy and avoidable inequalities.
 Different actions to address health inequalities are implemented at local level, with different levels of effectiveness and impact, the most active cities working in this issue being Amsterdam, Den Haag, Utrecht and Rotterdam.
 The National Institute for Public Health and Environment (RIVM) is responsible for monitoring the progress of achievement of the target to extending healthy life expectancy of the lower income groups by 25% of the current difference (3 years) by 2020.